-Orthokeratology, or Ortho-K is a safe, reversible and non-surgical way to correct your vision overnight.
+Orthokeratology, or Ortho-K is a safe and reversible way to correct your vision overnight, without expensive surgery.

 Sound too good to be true?
 It isn’t!
 Read on for more information, or click here to book in for an Ortho-K consult!

 Many common vision problems are a result of the eye being too long or short, or misshapen, which interferes with the eye’s ability to focus light.

 Orthokeratology changes the shape of the cornea, the dome-like window which focuses light onto the retina, which corrects focusing ability.